bombasticSlacks/Aspirant/Game/Adventurers.md

+---
+layout: default
+title: Adventurers
+parent: Character Creation
+nav_order: 2
+---
 ## Adventurers
 A way to do [Character-Creation](Character-Creation).

-To create a character who is already a knowlegdable adventurer.
+To create a character who is already a knowledgeable adventurer.
 * Determine your XP target
 * Determine your attributes
 * Determine your skills